dklimbu/dlpolydocs/source/intro.rst

 .. _intro:

-**DLPOLY Quantum** is a general purpose package for performing path integral-based dynamics simultions of condensed-phase systems.
+**DL_POLY Quantum** is a general purpose package for performing path integral-based dynamics simultions of condensed-phase systems.

 1. PIMD
 -------